Is the Go City Oahu Pass 2024 worth it? We review value and prices here

 Is the Go City Oahu Pass a good deal

-As stated above, the pass covers admission to 37 Oahu attractions and free admission to 1 of the top premium attractions on the island if you purchase a 3, 4, 5, or 7 day pass.
+As stated above, the pass covers admission to 41 Oahu attractions and free admission to 1 of the top premium attractions on the island.
 Also included with the pass is a local guidebook that explains what each attraction is along with their hours of operation and a map.
 On top of that, you’ll also find shopping, entertainment and dining discounts.
 But does all of this make the Go Oahu Pass a good deal?
 Well, that depends on exactly what you’re looking to get out of your vacation and how many people you have with you.

 Day 1